St William the developers of the Gasworks submitted a hybrid planning application in July 2016 after holding public exhibitions during summer 2016

 The scheme includes commercial space, workshops and retail space and would provide around 1400 homes with 600 parking spaces.
 The affordable element has to be negotiated yet .

-Fulham Society will comment on the planing application once it is submitted later in May .
+Fulham Society commented on the planning application .
 The scheme has some laudable elements , allowing for permeability with the surrounding streets but over all would be hugely over developed with any open spaces being in shadow of some very tall buildings .
 There are no proposals included in the scheme to increase public transport to the area .

 The planning application for the ‘decommissioning’, in other words, demolition, of the five disused gasholders on the Imperial Road site was filed in November with the Council by National Grid and consent has been granted.
 Decommissioning of the site will take until late 2018